theranamuskan/CPSolutions/README.md

-# HackerEarthSolutions
+# Competitive Programming Solutions
-This Repository contains solution of HackerEarth's easy to hard questions.
+This Repository contains the solution of different Competitive Programming Questions.